Owen Bennett-Jones

-Owen Bennett-Jones is a freelance British journalist and a former host of Newshour on the BBC World Service.
+Owen Bennett-Jones is a freelance British journalist and a relief presenter of Newshour on the BBC World Service.
 As a former BBC correspondent having been based in several countries, he also regularly reports from around the world.
-He currently hosts "The Future of..." on New Books Network.
+He hosts "The future of..." on New Books Network podcast.

 Education

 Bennett-Jones was educated at Canford School, in Dorset.
-He graduated from the London School of Economics.
+He graduated from the London School of Economics (LSE).
 In 1983, he obtained his MPhil in politics from St Antony's College, Oxford.
 He also has a PhD from the University of Hull.

 Career

 Journalist

 Bennett-Jones has written for several British newspapers, including The Guardian, Financial Times and The Independent, as well as the London Review of Books.
 His recent London Review of Books articles have dealt with the MEK – a dissident Iranian militant group – and the assassination of Benazir Bhutto.
 He has also been a presenter of many programmes on the BBC World Service as well as a resident foreign correspondent in Bucharest, Geneva, Islamabad, Hanoi and Beirut.

 In 2008, he won the Sony Radio Gold Award in the News Journalist of the Year.

 In 2009, he was the Commonwealth journalist of the year.